The 20 Best Places to Live in Sussex

 The exceptionally pretty village of Alfriston is just south of the A27 and almost halfway between Eastbourne and Newhaven.
 It’s in the stunning River Cuckmere Valley and oozes charm with views of the South Downs and lots of interesting old buildings.
 There’s heaps of history here and Alfriston used to sit on the Medieval pilgrim’s way from Battle Abbey to Chichester.
 The Alfriston Clergy House was the first building in Britain brought by the National Trust for conservation in 1896.

 Alfriston may be small but it has three pubs, several hotels, and a number of restaurants.
-Recent TV fame may have pushed house prices up a little and the average price of a home here was £767,000 in 2022.
+The average price of a home here in 2025 was £739,500 (according to Rightmove), which is 24% more than the previous year.
 Train links to London require a trip to nearby Polegate but the Sussex coast and Eastbourne are within easy reach.
 The village has its own primary school and a good nearby secondary school in Eastbourne.
 Just down the road at Upper Dicker is Bedes, an excellent private school.

 Hurstpierpoint